setsunil/DSDNet/readme.md

 **2022.04.15** NAFNet based Stereo Image Super-Resolution solution ([NAFSSR](https://arxiv.org/abs/2204.08714)) won the **1st place** on the NTIRE 2022 Stereo Image Super-resolution Challenge!
 Training/Evaluation instructions see [here](https://github.com/megvii-research/NAFNet/blob/main/docs/StereoSR.md).
 -->
 ### Installation
 This implementation based on [BasicSR](https://github.com/xinntao/BasicSR) which is a open source toolbox for image/video restoration tasks and [NAFNet](https://github.com/megvii-research/NAFNet)
+We tested our models in the following environments; higher versions may also be compatible.
 ```
 python 3.8.20
 pytorch 1.13.1